 If you give him a good comb-out, you will get enough hair for ten bird nets.
 I think now you can get an idea about the great Pyrenees’ shedding.

 Why is your great Pyrenees shedding so much?

 Most people feel frustrated because of shedding.
-But don’t think it as a medical problem because it’s a typical characteristic of great Pyrenees.
+But don’t think it as a medical problem because it’s a typical characteristic of the great Pyrenees.

-The great Pyrenees can stay outside, even the winter, because they have a heavy coat to protect them from the cold.
+The great Pyrenees can stay outside, even in the winter, because they have a heavy coat to protect them from the cold.
 Usually, you can see a heavy shedding during the Spring.

 So in the Spring, they usually shed their winter coat to get ready for summer.
 But there is a possibility of a second blow in the fall.